DBska/server/README.md

 This should generate the two executables *client/client* and *server/server*.
 The server should be running before the client is invoked.

+Print at server directory level:

+$ make help

+To see all the possible make options.

 Usage
 =====